-It’s been a while since I’ve had a chance to do a growing guide so I thought I’d ease myself back into the routine by tackling and easy one.
+It’s been a while since I’ve had a chance to do a growing guide so I thought I’d ease myself back into the routine by tackling an easy one.
 Growing summer squash here in Utah is fairly easy.
 There aren’t a lot of pests that bother summer squash here so it’s easy to get a good crop.
-As I’ve said before, about mid August our neighbors start locking their car doors and not answering when we knock to avoid becoming part of the “glut” of squash.
+As I’ve said before, about mid-August our neighbors start locking their car doors and not answering when we knock to avoid becoming part of the “glut” of squash.

 Types of Summer Squash

 When growing summer squash there are really three main types to choose from, all of which we have grown on and off over the years:

 This, of course, is everyone’s favorite summer squash.
 Traditional zucchini grows a dark green long fruit that is best harvested at about 4 – 6 inches.
 Plant breeders are getting really creative with new varieties.
 You can choose zucchini of many different sizes and textures and they are even starting to get some different colors (yellow).

 This is the type of summer squash that usually really gets out of hand for us.
 Plants produce a yellow fruit that is thinner at the top and usually has a small curve giving it the name crookneck.
 These quick growing fruits are also best harvested when smaller (around 4 to 6 inches) and be careful you would be amazed how much one fruit can grow in just a day.
 If you think it is almost ready in the morning, you best check it again at lunchtime because it will be ready!